GENERAL CONDITIONS FOR CLUB COMPETITIONS AND OTHER EVENTS

 Any dispute arising from these rules shall be considered by the Club Committee whose decision shall be binding and all entrants are deemed as accepting these rules.

 COMPETITION ENTRY REQUIREMENTS – PDIs & Prints

 A member may usually submit up to three images in each category.
 Dependent on the total number of entries received, the Competition Secretary reserves the right to reduce the number of entries, starting with the entries each member has ranked lowest (i.e. 3rd choice images).

 Any image submitted shall be the sole work of the entrant, with the original image (or any element) having been made within five years prior to the competition date.
 However, images over five years old that have been subject to a major creative update within five years of the competition are allowed.

 Any image already entered into a competition within the club, or an image that is broadly similar to one that the member has already entered, shall not be eligible for entry into a subsequent competition in any format.
 The Competitions Secretary’s decision shall be final in this regard.

 The club operates an online portal for entries in both the PDI and Print Competitions.
 All entries must be submitted electronically by the relevant closing date and it is the responsibility of members to ensure they comply with these time limits.
 No late entries shall be accepted by the Competition Secretary.

-To ensure images are projected correctly whilst we are running competitions on-line, both PDI and Print entry images should be submitted with the following sizing: 1400 x 1050 pixels (ideally at 300dpi).
-Please note that 1400 is the maximum width and 1050 is the maximum height, regardless of the orientation of the image (so portrait images should not be sized to 1920 pixels vertically).
+To ensure images are projected correctly whilst we are running competitions on-line, both PDI and Print entry images should be submitted with the following sizing: 1920 x 1080 pixels.
+Please note that 1920 is the maximum width and 1080 is the maximum height, regardless of the orientation of the image (so portrait images should not be sized to 1920 pixels vertically).
 You should consider also saving your images in other sizing formats (such as 1400 x 1050) for N&EMPF and other external exhibitions.